dmayeur/mangastore/README.md

 ### Database

-Use the SQL export of the database
+Use the SQL export of the database to create the DB

 ### In api folder